D3Brooksster/reactlyve-backend/README.md

 CLOUDINARY_API_KEY=your_cloudinary_api_key
 CLOUDINARY_API_SECRET=your_cloudinary_api_secret

-# Optional URL for Cloudinary to POST moderation results
+# Notification URL for Cloudinary to POST moderation results
-# (leave unset if you rely on a global webhook in your Cloudinary account)
+# This value is included with each upload and manual review request so
+# callbacks are sent directly to your server.
+If unset, Cloudinary will
+# use any account-level webhook you have configured.
 CLOUDINARY_NOTIFICATION_URL=http://localhost:3000/api/webhooks/cloudinary

-# If you provide this, it must be publicly accessible.
-Check the Cloudinary
+# The URL must be publicly accessible.
+Check the Cloudinary dashboard for
-# dashboard for failed webhook attempts when debugging callbacks.
+# failed webhook attempts when debugging callbacks.

 # Cloudinary's AWS Rekognition add-on handles moderation, so no additional AWS keys are required